riha/riha.github.io/_posts/2015-03-31-build-and-generate-environment-specific-binding-files-for-biztalk-server-using-team-foundation-build-services.md

 ![Adding a build file](https://www.dropbox.com/s/o71ofgvt1f5ngay/3.png?raw=1)

-When finally running the build our two binding files are written to the deployment area!
+When finally running the build our two complete binding files are written to the deployment area and ready for installation!

 ![Binding files in the deployment area](https://www.dropbox.com/s/szlteu8h963o1z7/4.png?raw=1)